cesarvr/Openshift/README.md

 metadata:
   name: hello-dev
 ```
-Here we said we want to target the **apps/v1beta** endpoint of Openshift, and inside this endpoint we want the Deployment object.
+Here we said we want to target the **apps/v1beta** endpoint of OpenShift, and inside this endpoint we want the Deployment object.

 ```yml
 spec: